National Route 9 (Vietnam): History

 Route Coloniale 9 or RC9 was constructed by the French in the early 20th century.
+The road was built to connect the towns along the Mekong River in present-day Laos over the Annamite Range to the Vietnamese coast.

 With the partition of Vietnam following the First Indochina War, Route 9 was the northernmost West-East road in South Vietnam and ran roughly parallel to the Vietnamese Demilitarized Zone.

 In the early 1960s as the Vietnam War began to increase in intensity, the Army of the Republic of Vietnam (ARVN) and US Special Forces began to build a chain of bases south of the DMZ to interdict the flow of men and materiel from North Vietnam.
 These bases included: